ShrifaMohammad/Stroke-Prediction-Hybrid-Unsupervised-Supervised-Machine-Learning/README.md

 A machine learning project that combines **unsupervised clustering** and **supervised classification** to predict stroke risk and uncover hidden patterns in patient health data.

-> University of Jeddah — College of Computer Science and Engineering
-> Machine Learning Course Project — Prepared for Dr. Elham Alghamdi

 ## 📄 Full Report